Libensemble/libensemble/docs/FAQ.rst

 Unfortunately, ``127.0.0.1   localhost`` isn't satisfactory for preventing this error.

-**How do I stop the Firewall Security popups when running with the Job Controller?**
+**How do I stop the Firewall Security popups when running with the Executor?**

 There are several ways to address this nuisance, but all involve trial and error.
 An easy (but insecure) solution is temporarily disabling the firewall through System Preferences -> Security & Privacy -> Firewall -> Turn Off Firewall.
-Alternatively, adding a firewall "Allow incoming connections" rule can be attempted for the offending job controller executable.
-We've had limited success running ``sudo codesign --force --deep --sign - /path/to/application.app`` on our Job Controller executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.
+Alternatively, adding a firewall "Allow incoming connections" rule can be attempted for the offending executor executable.
+We've had limited success running ``sudo codesign --force --deep --sign - /path/to/application.app`` on our Executor executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.

 **Frozen PETSc installation following a failed wheel build with** ``pip install petsc petsc4py``